Start by clicking on "Fill out the template"

 Under the Corporations Act 2001 (Commonwealth), (the "Act") most of the decisions that affect a company need to be made by a resolution.
 A company's constitution and/or Shareholders' Agreement (if the company has a shareholders' agreement) might also set out what sorts of decisions need to be made by resolution.

 It is also important to note that under the Act, some kinds of decisions must be made by a members' resolution (ie shareholders' resolution), rather than a directors' resolution.

-On the other hand, members' resolutions may be required for decisions that relate to the fundamental details of the company, rather than day to day business matters.
+On the other hand, members' resolutions might be required for decisions that relate to the fundamental details of the company, rather than day to day business matters.
 For example, decisions relating to the following matters generally require a members' resolution rather than a directors' resolution:

 However, different rules may apply to different types of company.
 In addition, the company constitution and shareholders agreement (if there is a shareholders agreement) might also say something about how certain decisions must be made (ie whether they should be made by directors or members, and by ordinary resolution or special resolution).
 Therefore, if in doubt, seek legal advice.

 This document is only intended for use in the case of directors' resolutions.
 It is not appropriate for the types of matters that require a members' resolution.